CCBR/RENEE/docs/RNA-seq/TLDR-RNA-seq.md

 In this example, we will start off by building reference files downloaded from [GENCODE](https://www.gencodegenes.org/).
 We recommend downloading the `PRI` Genome FASTA file and annotation from [GENCODE](https://www.gencodegenes.org/).
 These `PRI` reference files contain the primary chromosomes and scaffolds.
 We **do not** recommend downloading the `CHR` reference files!

-Checkout [this](./Resources.md) list for currently avaiable resources on Biowulf.
+Checkout [this](./Resources.md) list for currently available resources on Biowulf.
 If your required **genome + annotation combination** is NOT available, only then proceed to building your own reference files.
 Also, if you think that your **genome + annotation combination** may be beneficial for other Biowulf users of RENEE as well, then please request it to be added to RENEE's default resources by [opening an issue on Github](https://github.com/CCBR/RENEE/issues).

 ### 3.1 Download References from GENCODE